DionnaW/SBA320/README.md

-I installed firebase for authentication for usernames and passwords storage App is running with minimal usability issues because i didn't finish with firebase Configured my firebase atuh, set nav, and welcome pages
+I installed firebase for authentication for usernames and passwords storage App is running with minimal usability issues because i didn't finish with firebase Configured my firebase atuh, set nav, and welcome pages I finally have my firebase auth codes working for creat an account and upon entering a successful email will lead to login page